UAE: More parents willing to vaccinate their children against cervical cancer, say doctors

 Dr Stephanie said that there are many women who get the vaccine when they are older.
 “When someone screens positive on their pap smear or HPV test and are identified as having cervical dysplasia, which are cells that develop in the cervix and are considered to be precancerous, then it is a risk factor,” she said.
 “If they're left untreated, they'll eventually develop into a cervical cancer.
 When older women come to me, having very severe cervical dysplasia, I still offer vaccination to them.
 There is actually good data to show that if they're treated and then vaccinated, their risk of recurrence is decreased by over 60 per cent.”

-Dr Stephanie added that she has also seen many older men get vaccinated as well.
+Dr Stephanie added that she has also seen many older men get vaccinated.
 “Some male partners of women with higher risk strands of HPV want to get vaccinated to try and protect their loved ones,” she said.

 ALSO READ: